-- chair will be notified and the Department of Public Safety will conduct an investigation if necessary.
-It is the hearing officer's duty to make all parties aware of how the proceedings will be conducted.
-The committee has the following obligations to parties involved in the hearing: - a.
-To conduct the process in a timely fashion. - b.
-To notify the accused student in writing of the reasons for the proposed disciplinary action and allowing sufficient time to prepare. - c.
-To permit the student to be advised by someone of his/her choice from within the University community. - d.
-To allow the accused student to consult with an adviser during the hearing (the adviser will not take part in the proceedings). - e.
-To permit the accused to speak on his/her own behalf and present evidence and material witnesses. - f.
-To advise the accused student of all available evidence and testimony with opportunity for rebuttal. - g.
-To permit all accused parties to be present throughout the hearing with the opportunity to question witnesses. - h.
-To present all relevant evidence at the time of the hearing as determined by the Associate Dean of Student Life (or designee).
+c.
+To notify the accused student in writing of the reasons for the proposed disciplinary action and to allow sufficient time to prepare d.
+To permit the student to be advised by someone of his/her choice from within the University community, such as the SGA Attorney General e.
+To allow the accused student to consult with an adviser during the hearing (the adviser will not take part in the proceedings) f.
+To permit the accused to speak on his/her own behalf and present evidence and witnesses.
+The accused may decline to answer questions g.
+To advise the accused student of all available evidence and testimony with opportunity for rebuttal h.
+To permit all accused parties to be present throughout the hearing with the opportunity to question witnesses i.
+To present all relevant evidence as determined by the Associate Dean of Student Affairs (or designee)